Knowledge is Power - Autism Seminar Series 2017

 Associate Professor Kate Sofranoff from the University of Qld.

-Jacky den Houting and Helen Appleton, PhD candidates from Griffith University Autism Centre of Excellence.
+Jacky den Houting, PhD candidate from Griffith University Autism Centre of Excellence.

 Seminar 3: Autism Participation and Engagement